mieubrisse/personal-writing/ben-franklin-analysis/post.md

 First, try floating your ideas without claiming them as yours.
 Watch your audience.

-Then, when the time is right, hit 'em with your proposal.
+When the time is right, hit 'em with your proposal.
 Wow, suddenly your suggestion seems like a good idea.

 <!--- TODO when it's ready, link to "parable of the orange", "why" not "how" -->